Our Detox Facilty Aerial view

 Now that addiction is legally defined as a “diagnosable medical condition,” that means you can get your insurance to cover your treatment.
 Insurance companies do not tend to advertise this information, but as of recently, 43 US states require commercial group health insurers to cover addiction treatment.

-Once you or your loved one has decided to seek addiction or substance abuse treatment, make sure you have taken the time to read yourinsurance policy to know what your benefits are as the policyholder.
-Pay detailed attention to the wording within your policy.
+Once you or your loved one has decided to seek addiction or substance abuse treatment, make sure you have taken the time to read your insurance policy to know what your benefits are as the policyholder.
 Your policy should define a full continuum of addiction care, which includes intervention, detoxification, inpatient treatment, outpatient treatment, and intensive outpatient, family, and codependency treatment.

 The Mental Health Parity and Addiction Equality Act of 2008 makes it illegal for insurance companies to discriminate against patients because of addiction or substance abuse.
-(The MHPAEA does not require your insurance to cover specific addiction disorders or treatments, but it does require that coverage for mental and substance abuse disorders be offered at parity with standard medical conditions.)
-You should do two things to learn about the treatment options available as a policyholder.
-First, contact your health insurance company to verify your policy.
+You should do two things to learn about the treatment options available as a policyholder: First, contact your health insurance company to verify your policy.
 Second, visit the National Alliance for Model State Drug Laws and locate your state’s lead agency for administering addiction treatment services.

 Is Outpatient Detox Right For You?